Weight (precision 0.5%, range 5-180 Kg)

 Body score (precision of 1, 1-100)

 According to the results of various body composition parameters, the human body score is calculated comprehensively.
-The higher it is, the healthier the body will be.
+The higher the score is, the healthier the body will be.

 In very muscular people, the value could exceed 100.